 Recent Changes Surrounding Cannabis Throughout Canada

 Finally, in 2018, the Cannabis Act (Act) was created, which legalized recreational cannabis use nationwide.
 Suddenly a substance that had been criminal to recreationally possess for almost a century had become legally available.
 While the intent in passing this law was to remove the criminal justice system as being the de facto means to regulate personal use of cannabis by Canadians, the Cannabis Act is complicated.
 Moreover, failure to comply with the Act can still lead to criminal punishment and strict penalties.
 It is therefore important to understand this new legislation, as well as the new powers that this Act provides to police.
-This will be the first of three blog posts dedicated to unpacking Canada’s Cannabis Act.

 Briefly Summarizing The Cannabis Act: Possession Limits, Offences, and Penalties